Canberra (Year 2)

 Class Teacher

-Miss Last
+Miss Griffin

 Teaching Partner

-Canberra's Topic for Term 4 is 'Japan'.
+Canberra's Topic for Terms 5 and 6 is ‘Growing’.

 Early Morning Work